 Best Practices for Shipping Samples and Libraries for Next Generation Sequencing

-One of the most frequently asked questions by researchers ordering services on Genohub is what is the best storage and shipping solution to ship extracted nucleic acid sample or library.
+One of the most frequently asked questions by researchers ordering services on Genohub is what is the best storage and shipping solution to ship extracted nucleic acid samples or libraries.
 What you tend to hear from each lab manager can vary, so we decided to put together a unified standard.
 With over 100 service providers offering library preparation and sequencing services on Genohub shipping recommendations were diverse, but going through each one of these we’ve put together a set of best practices.
 If you’re ordering a sequencing service on Genohub or even from a provider outside of Genohub’s network, you can follow these guidelines and rest assured that your samples will have been prepared and shipped properly.

 Shipping RNA Samples